kstenerud/concise-encoding/cbe-specification.md

 ### Bytes Type

-The bytes type is an array that is implicitly of type 8-bit integer.
+The bytes type is an array that is implicitly of type 8-bit signed integer.
 It has no element type field.

 The generalized form is as follows: